this-is-learning/rxjs-fundamentals-course/docs/part-7.md

 [1,2,3,20,34,12,6].filter(isBiggerThan10);
 ```

-We have reduced verbosity, and it implies simplicity.
+We have reduced verbosity which implies simplicity.